gitbrent/PptxGenJS/README.md

 slide.addImage({OPTIONS});
 ```

+Either provide a URL location or base64 data to create an image.
+* `path` can be either a local or remote URL
+* `data` is a base64 string representing an encoded image

 **Image Notes**
+* Animated GIFs are supported (they animate in Presentation Mode)
-* SVG images are not currently supported in PowerPoint or PowerPoint Online (even when encoded into base64).
-PptxGenJS does
+* SVG images are not currently supported in PowerPoint or PowerPoint Online (even when pre-encoded into base64).
-properly encode and include SVG images, so they will begin showing once Microsoft adds support for this image type.
-* Using `path` to add remote images (images from a different server) is not currently supported due to browser security restrictions (a tainted canvas cannot be exported).
-Pre-encode any non-local images into base64 and pass them using `data`.

-**Animated GIF Support**
-Animated GIFs can be included in Presentations in one of two ways:
-* Using Node.js: use either `data` or `path` options (Node can encode any image into base64)
-* Client Browsers: pre-encode the gif and add it using the `data` option (encoding images into GIFs is beyond any current browser)

 ### Image Options
 | Option       | Type    | Unit   | Default  | Description         | Possible Values  |